DgFutureLab/satoyama-api/README.md

 API
 ===================
-The API is hosted on Digital Ocean and the current entry point IP address is http://128.199.191.249/
+The API is hosted on Digital Ocean and the current entry point for production sensor networks is http://satoyamacloud.com, for testing purposes use http://128.199.120.30/

 Resource Types: **Site**, each site has many nodes. **Node**, nodes are computing elements gathering data from the environment.
-Each node can have 0 or more sensors attached to it. **Sensor**, each sensor belongs to one node. **Sensors** gather information in "readings".
-**Reading**, each reading belongs to a sensor.
+Each node can have 0 or more sensors attached to it. **Sensor**, each sensor belongs to one node. **Sensors** gather information in "readings". **Reading**, each reading belongs to a sensor.
+You can see more details about the current ERD <a href="https://github.com/DgFutureLab/satoyama-api/blob/master/docs/SatoyamaApiERD.jpg">here</a>.

 # API Endpoints
 Each of the following are resources that can be accessed via HTTP methods.